Symptoms of Peripheral Artery Disease (PAD)

 by Ricker Polsdorfer, MD

-The most common form of peripheral artery disease (PAD) is caused by atherosclerosis.
-The arteries most commonly affected are those that carry blood to your legs and pelvis.
+The most common form of PAD is caused by atherosclerosis.
+The arteries most commonly affected are those that carry blood to your legs.
 Lack of blood to these areas causes the symptoms associated with PAD.